Introduction

 Key Influences

-The Grounded Architecture approach also builds on many ideas others have successfully used.
+The Grounded Architecture approach also builds on many ideas that others have successfully used.
 Gregor Hohpe’s Architecture Elevator view of architecture has heavily inspired my work.
 In many ways, my work reflects the lessons learned from implementing Gregor’s ideas in practice.
 Gregor described modern architects’ functions as aligning organization and technology, reducing friction, and charting transformation journeys.
 Such modern architects ride the Architect Elevator from the penthouse, where the business strategy is set, to the engine room, where engineers implement enabling technologies.

 In my quest to define modern architectural roles, I used Staff+ Engineering jobs as an inspiration for the development of architects.
 Tanya Reilly’s book The Staff Engineer’s Path and Will Larson’s book Staff Engineer: Leadership beyond the management track are helpful guides in defining the responsibilities of modern architects.
 Overall, the Staff-plus engineering roles provide excellent examples for the development of architects.